Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/DEMONSTRATION_GUIDE.md

 **Steps to Demonstrate:**

 1. **Go to "📤 Add Faces" tab**
-   - Explain: "This is where we add new faces to our database"
+   - Explain: "This is where we add new faces to our Firestore-backed database (JSON fallback still available for offline demos)"

 2. **Upload a test image**
    - Use an image with 1-2 clear faces
-   - Explain: "The system accepts JPG, PNG, and other common formats"
+   - Explain: "The system accepts JPG, PNG, WebP, HEIC, and other common formats"

 3. **Enter metadata**
    - Username: "demo_user_1"